sallyvu/udacity/README.md

 # udacity
-This is firt project in Udacity Frontend development course In this project, I practiced Grid and Flex layout and learn how to build an responsive layout
+This is firt project in Udacity Frontend development course In this project, I build an responsive layout using Grid and Flexbox and @media queries